A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Popular places to visit in Tozeur include the adjacent Star Wars sites of Ong Jamal and Mos Espa.
 The latter requires a four-wheel drive vehicle (unless you’re brave); both are crammed with abusive, awful touts and animal cruelty (just read the reviews before you decide to visit).

 If you are looking for a slightly more off-beat Star Wars site, consider visiting the Lars Homestead right near the Algerian border past Naftah.
 It’s significant if you’re a Star Wars fan and there’s very little in the way of hassle.
-The sandy track could be a potential issue with a rental car though.
+The sandy track could be a potential issue with a standard rental car though.

 Oasis Towns